What is the 2-2-3 work schedule and why is it useful?

 - Version #1: Fixed Pitman schedule — the first team will always work during the day and the second team will work at night.

 - Version #2: Rotating Pitman schedule — teams rotate so that during one cycle one team works the day shift, and during the next cycle the same team works at night.

 Variation #2: The DuPont schedule

-The DuPont schedule involves a four-week cycle and consists of four stages:
+Another work pattern is the DuPont schedule, which involves a four-week cycle and consists of four stages:

 - Stage #1: Work four night shifts, and then take three days off.

 - Stage #2: Work three day shifts, have one day off, followed by three night shifts.